Model Checking Flat Freeze LTL on One-Counter Automata: Introduction

 Demri and Sangnier~\cite{DemriS10} considered the decidability of model checking flat Freeze LTL across a range of different counter-machine models.
 For one-counter automata they showed decidability of model checking for a certain fragment of flat Freeze LTL and they left open the problem of model checking flat Freeze LTL in general.

-The approach taken in~\cite{DemriS10} was to reduce the model checking problem for fragments of Freeze LTL on a class of counter automata to a repeated reachability problem in counter automata of the same class with certain kinds of parameterised tests.
-In particular, under their approach the model checking problem for flat Freeze LTL on one-counter automata reduces to a repeated reachability problem for the class of one-counter automata extended with parameterised equality and disequality tests.
-This problem considers one-counter automata whose transitions may be guarded by equality or disequality tests that compare the counter value to integer-valued parameters, and it asks whether there exist parameter values such that there is an infinite computation that visits an accepting location infinitely many times.
-The main technical contribution of this paper is to show decidability of the latter problem by reduction to the decision problem for Presburger arithmetic.
+The approach taken in~\cite{DemriS10} was to reduce the model checking problem for fragments of Freeze LTL on counter automata to reachability problems in counter automata augmented with certain kinds of parameterised tests.
+Specifically they reduce the model checking problem for flat Freeze LTL on one-counter automata to the problem of deciding reachability of Buchi objectives on one-counter automata extended with parameterised equality and disequality tests.
+The latter problem considers one-counter automata whose transitions may be guarded by equality or disequality tests that compare the counter value to integer-valued parameters, and it asks whether there exist parameter values such that there is an infinite computation that visits an accepting location infinitely many times.
+The parameterised tests are used to handle register binding in freeze LTL.
+The main technical contribution of this paper is to show decidability of the latter reachability problem by reduction to the decision problem for Presburger arithmetic.
+We thereby show that the model checking problem for flat Freeze LTL on one-counter automata is decidable.

 A related work is~\cite{HKOW}, which considers one-counter automata with parameterised updates and equality tests.
 It is shown in~\cite{HKOW} that reachability in this model is inter-reducible with the satisfiability problem for quantifier-free Presburger arithmetic with divisibility, and therefore decidable.
 In contrast to~\cite{HKOW}, in the present paper the counter automata do not have parameterised updates but they do have parameterised disequality tests.
 The results in this paper do not appear to be straightforwardly reducible to those of~\cite{HKOW} nor \emph{vice versa}.
 Both reachability problems can be seen as special cases of a long-standing open problem identified by Ibarra \emph{et al.}~\cite{IJTW93-icalp}, which asks to decide reachability on a class of automata with a single integer-valued counter, sign tests, and parameterised updates.